DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-trainees.md

 ### The skilled worker visa

 For a teacher training course where you are paid a salary, you will need a skilled worker visa.
-Your visa must be sponsored by a training provider that is a licensed sponsor of skilled worker visas.
+Your visa must be sponsored by a training provider which is a licensed sponsor of skilled worker visas.

 Use [find postgraduate teacher training](https://www.gov.uk/student-visa/apply) to find courses offered by providers who can sponsor skilled worker visas.
 Currently, places on these courses are very limited.
 Before you apply for a salaried teacher training place, we suggest you contact the training provider to check they can sponsor you.

 You’ll be able to apply for your visa if:

-* you have a confirmed offer for a salaried training place at a school that is a licensed skilled worker sponsor
+* you have a confirmed offer for a salaried training place at a school which is a licensed skilled worker sponsor
 * [you can speak, read, write, and understand English](https://www.gov.uk/skilled-worker-visa/knowledge-of-english)
 * your salary meets the requirement for a skilled worker visa